yodrew/darkroomretreat/manuscript/introduction.md

 # introduction {#introduction}

+## relief, rest, recovery {#relief,-rest,-recovery}

-In our cities and economies, we are over-stimulated and distressed.
+In our way of life---our media blitz, cities, and economy---we are over-stimulated and distressed.
 We need relief.

 We are exhausted.
 We need rest.